-The last Trustees' funding assessment of the NATS' section was carried out at 31 December 2017 and used the projected unit credit method.
-The assumptions which have the most significant effect on the liabilities assessed at the valuation and hence the contribution requirement are those relating to the rate of return on investments, the rate of increase in salaries, the rate of increase in pensions and life expectancy.
+The last Trustees' funding assessment of the NATS' section was carried out at 31 December 2020 and used the projected unit credit method.
+The assumptions which have the most significant effect on the liabilities assessed at the valuation and hence the contribution requirement are those relating to the rate of return on investments, the rate of increase in pensions and life expectancy.

-The market value of the NATS' section's assets as at 31 December 2017 was £4,540.4m.
+The market value of the NATS' section's assets as at 31 December 2020 was £5,496.2m.
 For the purpose of the Trustees' funding assessment assets were taken at market value.
-The shortfall of assets relative to the value of benefits that had accrued to existing members was £270.4m, corresponding to a funding ratio of 94.4%.
+The shortfall of assets relative to the value of benefits that had accrued to existing members was £171.9m, corresponding to a funding ratio of 97.0%.

-The 2017 valuation showed that, based on long-term financial assumptions, the contribution rate required to meet future benefit accrual and expenses was 47.6% of pensionable pay (41.8% employer and 5.8% employee).
+The 2020 valuation showed that, based on long-term financial assumptions, the contribution rate required to meet future benefit accrual and expenses was 71.9% of pensionable pay (66.2% employer and 5.7% employee).
 The employer contribution includes an allowance to cover administration costs, including the Pension Protection Fund (PPF) levy.